Scaling Package Queries to a Billion Tuples via Hierarchical Partitioning and Customized Optimization

 Figure \ref{fig:shade} shows a typical representation of 2D groups, demarcated by horizontal and vertical lines.
 In general, a group can have more than two attributes, with $[a_j,b_j]$ specifying the group boundaries along attribute $j$.
 Each group is represented by its average tuple (the orange dot in Figure \ref{fig:shade}).
 Suppose the blue circle represents a "good" region of tuples that are likely to be found in the optimal package.
 G5's representative tuple (orange dot) lies within this good region and is selected in the candidate solution set $S'_l$.
 If we only select G5's tuples for the next \shading iteration, we would miss out on tuples in G1 that lie within the good region.
 These are \textit{hidden outliers} --- tuples that are potentially in the final solution but are hidden as their groups' representative tuples are far from the ``good'' region.
 We want an algorithm that can add tuples from these neighboring groups which are identified by some measure of ``closeness'' to the selected group G5.

-Given the selected group $g$ (line 5), which is defined by a set of intervals $A_g=\{[a_j, b_j], j=1,...,k\}$ (line 8), we \textit{construct} a neighboring tuple~$t$ that is ``just'' right outside group $g$ by setting each attribute~$t.j$ equal to $a_j-\epsilon$, $b_j+\epsilon$, or $(a_j+b_j)/2$ where $\epsilon$ is the smallest positive distance between any two tuples in layer $l$ over some attribute (line 1).
+\rb{Without loss of generality, we present the \neighbor algorithm~\ref{alg:neighbor_group} assuming an objective maximization query.
+One can replace `$\max$/highest' with `$\min$/lowest' for objective minimization queries.} We select a group $g$ \rb{with the highest objective value $\textsf{ObjVal(g)}$ (line~5)}.
+Group $g$ is defined by a set of intervals $A_g=\{[a_j, b_j], j=1,...,k\}$ (line 8).
+We \textit{construct} a neighboring tuple~$t$ that lies ``just outside'' group $g$ by setting each attribute~$t.j$ equal to $a_j-\epsilon$, $b_j+\epsilon$, or $(a_j+b_j)/2$ where $\epsilon$ is the smallest positive distance between any two tuples in layer $l$ over some attribute (line 1).
 We let $T$ be the set of all such tuples (line~9); note that $|T|=3^k$, where $k$ is the number of attributes.
 We now find the group $g'$ (\textsf{GetGroup}$(l,t)$, line 11), which contains the constructed tuple $t$, and add its representative tuple to $S'_l$ and all its constituent tuples to $S_{l-1}$ (line~13,14).
 The efficiency of \neighbor critically relies on the efficiency of \textsf{GetGroup}$(l,t)$.
 A naive implementation of \textsf{GetGroup}$(l,t)$ would be to linearly scan all the groups to find where tuple $t$ belongs.
-We will show in Section \ref{sec:dlv_large} that \dlv can achieve sub-linear time complexity for the function \textsf{GetGroup}$(l,t)$.
+We show in Appendix~\ref{appendix:dlv_large} that \dlv can achieve sub-linear time complexity for the function \textsf{GetGroup}$(l,t)$.
 This sampling of neighboring tuples continues as long as $|S_{l-1}| < \alpha$ (line~4).

-\begin{expbox} \textbf{Mini-Experiment.} \textit{Does replacing \neighbor with a random sampling of representative tuples impact the overall performance of \lsr?}
+\begin{expbox} \textbf{Mini-Experiment 2.} \textit{Does replacing \neighbor with a random sampling of representative tuples impact the overall performance of \lsr?}